 This study focused on the question of what is the correct methodology for the study of the psychological effects of meditation.
 Current studies have almost exclusively used third-person methodologies, such as passing questionnaires or cognitive tests to meditators and non-meditators.
-Third-person and statistical research has been problematic due to unique features of the phenomena of meditation, such as its subjective nature and its being a part of a more general, long-term transformational process.
+Third-person and statistical research have been problematic due to unique features of the phenomena of meditation, such as its subjective nature and being a part of a more general, long-term transformational process.
 A survey of different first-person methodologies was conducted and their connection to the study of meditation was elaborated on.
-Next, a first-person empirical method to the study of meditation was proposed and exemplified.
+Next, a first-person empirical method for the study of meditation was proposed and exemplified.
 The first-person method was found to be sounder and to produce richer descriptions.
 It is suggested that the first-person approach should be used to explore the subjective aspects of meditation and to generate hypotheses for third-person studies.

 People have always sought to transcend this world.
 Different cultures and religions have used different means to achieve this goal, such as devotion to gods or to a God through prayer and rituals, consumption of psychoactive substances, inducing trance-like states by way of dancing, mortification, and the list goes on.
-Moreover, almost every religion has employed a practice of meditation, including Buddhism, Christianity, Judaism, Hinduism, Islam, Sikhism and Taoism (Smith et al., 2003).
-Nowadays, a variety of secular techniques of meditation (e.g., Maharishi Mahesh Yogi’s Transcendental Meditation, Johannes Schultz’s Autogenic Training, Jon Kabat-Zinn’s Mindfulness-Based Stress Reduction) are available to those not identified with any religion.
+Moreover, almost every religion has employed a practice of meditation, including Buddhism, Christianity, Judaism, Hinduism, Islam, Sikhism, and Taoism (Smith et al., 2003).
+Nowadays, a variety of secular techniques of meditation (e.g., Maharishi Mahesh Yogi’s Transcendental Meditation, Johannes Schultz’s Autogenic Training, and Jon Kabat-Zinn’s Mindfulness-Based Stress Reduction) are available to those not identified with any religion.

-Even though meditation has been practiced over the world for centuries, it has only began receiving serious scholarly attention in the West in the twentieth century.
+Even though meditation has been practiced over the world for centuries, it has only begun receiving serious scholarly attention in the West in the twentieth century.
 Some psychoanalysts saw meditation, like dreams and hypnosis, as a method to access the unconscious parts of the psyche (Welwood, 1977).
 Jung, for instance, viewed meditation as a withdrawal from the world that provokes the unconscious in a way that facilitates psychological health (ibid).
 According to other psychoanalysts, notably Freud, high mystical states, like that produced by meditation, are a mere regression to the narcissistic phase of infant development (Freud, 1989).
-With the advent of Behaviorism, the study of consciousness in general and of meditation as a way of altering one’s state of consciousness in particular has been neglected.
-But by the 1960s consciousness was again recognized as an important and an investigatable facet of the workings of the mind, and thus the research of various aspects of consciousness, meditation included, was recommenced (Smith et al., 2003).
+With the advent of Behaviorism, the study of consciousness in general and of meditation as a way of altering one’s state of consciousness, in particular, has been neglected.
+But by the 1960s consciousness was again recognized as an important and investigatable facet of the workings of the mind, and thus the research of various aspects of consciousness, meditation included, was recommenced (Smith et al., 2003).

 Early research tended to focus on the physiological effects of meditation.
-Thus, Jacobson in 1939 observed effects on blood pressure, Bagchi and Wegner in 1957 found a slowing of the rate of respiration and of the heart, and Hirai in 1960 conducted a EEG study on Zen meditation (Lamb, 2004).
-In the 1970s research has begun dealing with psychological effects, such as changes of personality, perception, stress and anxiety, psychological health, mental fatigue, and learning and memory (ibid), but the research paradigm was mostly modeled after Wallace’s influential physiological study from 1970 that used a large sample which was studied in a laboratory under controlled conditions (Boals, 1978).
+Thus, Jacobson in 1939 observed effects on blood pressure, Bagchi and Wegner in 1957 found a slowing of the rate of respiration and of the heart, and Hirai in 1960 conducted an EEG study on Zen meditation (Lamb, 2004).
+In the 1970s research has begun dealing with psychological effects, such as changes in personality, perception, stress and anxiety, psychological health, mental fatigue, and learning and memory (ibid), but the research paradigm was mostly modeled after Wallace’s influential physiological study from 1970 that used a large sample which was studied in a laboratory under controlled conditions (Boals, 1978).
 In other words, since the beginning psychological investigations were modeled after physiological studies.
 This is a manifestation of the attempt (that remains to this day) of psychologists to be seen as doing “exact science.”
 Other approaches or paradigms did exist, but they were less dominant and trendy.
 Examples are Walsh’s account of his meditation-related subjective experiences (1977) and Kornfield’s phenomenological study (1979).
-The geist of such approaches was captured well, I think, in Shapiro’s remark that “the most promising future meditation research may lie in the model of a personal scientist, using our selves as subjects—and combining the precision of Western phenomenological science with the vision of Eastern thought and practice” (Walsh et al., 1978).
+The geist of such approaches was captured well, I think, in Shapiro’s remark that “the most promising future meditation research may lie in the model of a personal scientist, using ourselves as subjects—and combining the precision of Western phenomenological science with the vision of Eastern thought and practice” (Walsh et al., 1978).
 The following work will try to show that the best way to conduct research on the psychological effects of meditation is indeed through the use of first-person approaches, wherein the researcher is the subject of the research, and the method of investigation is also the meditation that is being studied.